-OK, so we mostly enjoy our stuffing recipes with sausage.
+So we really enjoy our stuffing recipes with sausage.
 That’s just the way we like it and have always had it.
-But in doing a little research on stuffing recipes for Thanksgiving we would constantly came across Pineapple Stuffing.
+But in doing a little research on stuffing recipes, we would constantly came across Pineapple Stuffing.

-Pineapple Stuffing is basically crushed pineapple, bread, eggs and sugar.
-And it actually tastes as boring as it sounds, to be honest.
-We made it a couple of times following traditional recipes and then started over.
+Pineapple Stuffing is made with crushed pineapple, bread, eggs and sugar.
+We made it a couple of times following traditional recipes and then we started over.

 We started with cooked down onions and celery for flavor, in lots of butter of course.
 Then added a custard-like filling with vanilla and cinnamon flavors to make this stuffing taste rich and sweet, and not at all bland.
 It’s the perfect balance of sweet and savory, so it goes wonderfully with all kinds of main courses.

-Step by step photos here with brief instructions for a visual aid.
+A brief description of how to make our pineapple stuffing here for you to get the idea.
 For complete, detailed instructions, head to the recipe card at the end of the post.

 What Main Courses Go Well With Pineapple Stuffing?